-as a result?
-Second, what are the minimum costs of obtaining the same precision of the treatment effect as in the actual experiment, if one was to select covariates and sample size optimally (what we call the "equivalent budget")?
+To illustrate the application of our method we examine two recent experiments for which we have detailed knowledge of the process and costs of data collection.
+We ask two questions.
+First, if there is a single hypothesis one wants to test in the experiment, concerning the impact of the experimental treatment on one outcome of interest, what is the optimal combination of covariate selection and sample size given by our method, and how much of an improvement in the precision of the impact estimate can we obtain as a result?
+Second, what would be minimum costs of obtaining the same precision of the treatment effect as in the actual experiment, if one were to select covariates and sample size optimally (what we call the 'equivalent budget')?
 Analogously, by considering alternative hypothetical cost functions or regression coefficients, we examine how inexpensive or how predictive of the outcome a particular covariate would need to be for it to be worth collecting.

 We find from these two applications that by adopting optimal data collection rules, not only can we achieve substantial increases in the precision of the estimates (statistical importance) for a given budget, but we can also accomplish sizeable reductions in the equivalent budget (economic importance).
-To illustrate the quantitative importance of the latter, we show that the optimal selection of the set of covariates and the sample size leads to a reduction of about 45 percent (up to 58 percent) of the original budget in the first (second) example we consider, while maintaining the same level of the statistical significance as in the original experiment.
+To illustrate the quantitative importance of the latter, we show that the optimal selection of the set of covariates and the sample size leads to a reduction of about 45% (up to 58%) of the original budget in the first (second) example we consider, while maintaining the same level of statistical significance as in the original experiment.

 Although this paper focuses on the important case of RCTs with complete randomization, our procedure can be extended to many other data collection efforts and other modes of randomization.
-One important extension we discuss in Section VI is that to treatment assignment through re-randomization or stratification.
+One important extension we discuss in Section 6 is that to treatment assignment through re-randomization or stratification.

-There is a large and important body of literature on the design of experiments, starting with Fisher (1935).
+There is a large and important body of literature on the design of experiments, starting with Fisher (1925, 1935).
 There also exists an extensive body of literature on sample size (power) calculations; see, for example, McConnell and Vera-Hernandez (2015) for a practical guide.
-Both bodies of this literature are concerned with the precision of treatment effect estimates, but neither addresses the problem that concerns us.
-For instance, McConnell and Vera-Hernandez (2015) have developed methods to choose the sample size when cost constraints are binding, but they neither consider the issue of collecting covariates nor its trade-off with selecting the sample size.
+Both bodies of literature are concerned with the precision of treatment effect estimates, but neither addresses the problem that concerns us.
+For instance, McConnell and Vera-Hernandez (2015) have developed methods to choose the sample size when cost constraints are binding, but they do not consider the issue of collecting covariates, nor its trade-off with selecting the sample size.

 In fact, to the best of our knowledge, no paper in the literature directly considers our data collection problem.
-Some papers address related but very different problems (see Hahn, Hirano, and Karlan, 2011; List, Sadoff, and Wagner, 2011; Bhattacharya and Dupas, 2012; McKenzie, 2012; Dominitz and Manski, 2017).
+Some papers address related but very different problems (see Hahn et al., 2011; List et al., 2011; Bhattacharya and Dupas, 2012; McKenzie, 2012; Dominitz and Manski, 2017).
 They study some issues of data measurement, budget allocation or efficient estimation; however, they do not consider the simultaneous selection of the sample size and covariates for the RCTs as in this paper.
-Because our problem is distinct from the problems studied in these papers, we give a detailed comparison between our paper and the aforementioned papers in Section VII.
+Because our problem is distinct from the problems studied in these papers, we give a detailed comparison between our paper and the aforementioned papers in Section 7.